mradambeck/alg/README.md

 ### Developing

-1. Run `npm install` to install server dependencies.
+1. Run `npm install` to install dependencies.

-2. Run `sass --watch styles/styles.scss:styles/styles.css` to compile your SCSS into css
+2. Run `sass --watch styles/styles.scss:styles/styles.css` to compile SCSS into css.

-3. Run `grunt deploy` to minify JS and push the site to GitHub Pages
+3. Run `grunt deploy` to minify JS and push the site to GitHub Pages.